wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

   - The second possibility: Transitioning control from one player (PlayerA) to a different player (PlayerB)
   - The third possibility: Attempting to change control from a player to the same player.
   - The fourth possibility: Assign the territory's control to null after it has been controlled by a valid player
-  - The fifth possibility: Assign the territory's control to the same player after it has been controlled by a valid player
 - **Output**: True,or false.

 ### BVA Step 4